 Use Advanced Options to enable/disable the following features:

 - Use Individually Assign to only display the assessment to one or more members of the course or a grading group.

 - Use Published to Students to display or hide the assessment from student view.
 The assessment is published by default and immediately available to students.

-After creating the assessment, click the gear icon from the course materials page or from the from the upper-right of the assessment page and select from three options:
+After creating the assessment, click the gear icon from the course materials page or from the upper-right of the assessment page and select from the following options:

 Add additional information about the assessment and control settings from the Setup tab.
 Click Save at the bottom of the page to save your changes.